MySQL receiver

 • require_secure_transport=OFF is optional.
 Keep it enabled if TLS is required and configure the receiver accordingly.

-2. Create a MySQL user for the receiver to use.
+2. Create a database user for the receiver to use.

-These commands are the same on both AWS RDS and standalone platforms:
+These commands apply to both AWS RDS and standalone platforms.

 SQL